OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Unicorn.md

 # Unicorn

 Fantastic creatures that appear as elegant horses with a long horn.
-Unicorns are timid, but proud and wilful.
+Unicorns are timid but proud and wilful.

 ------